How To Dry & Preserve Flowers Inside Books

 Select Flowers Wisely

-Opt for flowers that are at their peak and relatively dry.
+Choose for flowers that are at their peak and relatively dry.
 Morning-picked blooms with minimal moisture content work best.

 Avoid using flowers that are overly delicate or prone to shedding petals, as these may not retain their structure well during the drying process.